Last Updated on January 26, 2023 by Lori Geurin

 14. Low-Fat Yogurt

-Unfortunately, many yogurts sold in the grocery store are pasteurized after fermentation.
+Unfortunately, many yogurts sold in grocery stores are pasteurized after fermentation.
 This kills all the bacteria (probiotics).
 Plus, the fat is usually removed and replaced with loads of sugar to make it taste better after removing the stuff that makes it taste good in the first place.

 This makes me wonder why they’d change such a healthful food and make it so much worse.
 Fortunately, there are better options available.
 But you may have to search a little harder to find them.